WordPress/performance/plugins/speculation-rules/readme.txt

 = 1.0.0 =

-* Initial release of the Speculation Rules plugin as a standalone plugin. ([733](https://github.com/WordPress/performance/pull/733))
+* Initial release of the Speculative Loading plugin as a standalone plugin. ([733](https://github.com/WordPress/performance/pull/733))